casid/jte/README.md

 @endlayout
 ```

-Check out the syntax documentation, for a more complete introduction.
+Check out the [syntax documentation](DOCUMENTATION.md), for a more comprehensive introduction.

 ## Performance
 By design, jte provides very fast output.
 This is a <a href="https://github.com/casid/template-benchmark/">fork of mbosecke/template-benchmark</a> with jte included, running on a MacBook Pro 2015: